 Valid on the DB trains booked.

-The ICE trains are given a flight number and represent real train connections.
+The ICE trains are given a flight number and represent real train connections with real schedules.

 Automated mapping of airport and rail station codes (e.g. a flight request to STR also displays connections to ZWS).

 Interline/Codeshare can only be booked in combination with an international flight.

 The airline sets the prices and conditions, which are specified in the fare notes.
 The tickets are issued on partner airline stock.

 Query the flight connection in the same way as for a “normal” flight booking.

 If you would like to make a Codeshare booking, select the desired carrier – that has a Codeshare Agreement with DB – directly in the flight query.
 The rail segments are displayed under the selected Codeshare carrier Code.

 Flight range for Codeshare/Interline: W2 6630 – 7248.